Key Takeaways

 Clean up invaluable pages

-I’m referring to stuffing as “tag pages” as an example.
-These pages don’t add any value and you should add them to your robots.txt-file and let Google know not to index them.
+I’m referring to stuffing like “tag pages” as an example.
+These pages don’t add any value and you should add them to your robots.txt file and let Google know not to index them.
+This is a small but vital part of how to launch a new website without losing rankings.

 Get the timing right

 This is the very last step of your website launch.
-You have created an exceptional great and appealing website, fine-tuned all of your content, created the easiest navigation possible, tested everything and you are set to push the final button to launch your new website.
+You have created an exceptionally great and appealing website, fine-tuned all of your content, created the easiest navigation possible, tested everything, and you are set to push the final button to launch your new website.

 Do not push the button.